binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.markdown

   if it provies a tentative or defined symbol.
 The binding of the symbol in the archived file is irrelevant.
-* if the symbol in `first.o` is tentative (and, again, has global binding), `second.o` is pulled only if its symbol is defined and has global binding.
+* if the symbol in `first.o` is tentative (and, again, has global binding), `second.o` is pulled only if its symbol is defined and has global binding. `gold` does not extract the file in this case.

 The following table details the description above by listing every case: